Koltay/osuEscape/README.md

  - **Auto Submission:**
  > After players hit the last note of the beatmap, *"full combo"* score meeting the requirement would be submitted

- > The score would be submitted to the server while players are on results screen
+ > The score would be submitted to the server while players are on the results screen

  - **Auto Blocking:**
- > Automatically disconnect player from the server after uploading the recent score (API needed)
+ > Automatically disconnect players from the server after uploading the recent score (API needed)

  > Auto blocking also avoid uploading other scores by the players